felixn/stalwart-website/content/en/smtp/settings/rules.md

 - `starts-with` / `not-starts-with`: Tests whether a string starts with / does not start with a specified value.
 - `ends-with` / `not-ends-with`: Tests whether a string ends with / does not end with a specified value.
 - `in-list` / `not-in-list`: Tests whether a value is present / not present in a list, remote host or SQL table.
-- `regex` / `not-regex`: Tests whether a value matches a regular expression / does not match a regular expression.
+- `matches` / `not-matches`: Tests whether a value matches a regular expression / does not match a regular expression.

 ### Lists